 1. Explore Queens Park

-2. Take a Road Trip in The Catlins
+5. Take a Road Trip in The Catlins

 Location: The Catlins Coast is a 40-minute drive southeast of Invercargill.
 It’s the coast between Fortrose and Balclutha.

-3. Check Out Transport World
+7. Check Out Demolition World

-4. Fly to Stewart Island
+8. Fly to Stewart Island

 Stewart Island is New Zealand’s third-largest populated island.
 With 80% of the island covered in the Rakiura National Park, it’s certainly a place to lose yourself (hopefully not literally) in wilderness experiences with some fantastic multi-day hikes and wildlife activities.
 Invercargill Airport is the place to take a flight straight to Oban, which is not only a quick way to do it but has some great views along the way.
-Find out more about Stewart Island in 10 Incredible Things to Do on Stewart Island.
+Find out more about Stewart Island in the 10 Incredible Things to Do on Stewart Island.

-5. See Tuatara at The Southland Museum
+[CLOSED] See Tuatara at The Southland Museum

 [Update: The Southland Museum closed in April 2018]

 See the “three-eyed lizard”, “living dinosaur” or “living fossil” right here in the Southland Museum.
 There are lots to learn about the native tuatara and the Southland Museum is the perfect place to do it with over 100 tuataras in captivity for breeding (and tourism) purposes to boost populations back in the wild.
 What’s more, the Southland Museum has many more fascinating exhibitions that will make you want to stay at least a couple of hours.